rules for spelling bees

-The Scripps National Spelling Bee provides rules for all levels of our competition from the classroom to our national stage.
+The Scripps National Spelling Bee provides suggested rules organizers can use at every level of competition, from the classroom to the regional competition.

-Need a quick how-to until we release the official rules?
+Need a quick how-to?
 Running a spelling bee with our materials is as easy as A-B-C.

 Give each student a number.
 This makes it simple to make sure they spell in the same order for each round of the competition.

-Use the Classroom Pronouncer Guide or School Pronouncer Guide (included with your enrollment) to answer your students’ questions.
+Use the Classroom Competition List or School Competition List (included with your enrollment) to answer your students’ questions.
 They can ask for alternate pronunciations, parts of speech, definitions or for you to use the word in a sentence.
 At the school-level, they can also ask for information about the word’s origin.
-Each answer, found right there in your Pronouncer Guide, is a clue to help your student spell correctly.
+Each answer, found right there in your Competition List, is a clue to help your student spell correctly.

 If a student spells correctly, they move on to the next round of competition.